gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 with the purpose of achieving a Restart of the current Association.

-The SCTP Restart procedure is defined to maintain the security characteristics of a SCTP Association using DTLS Chunk, this requires that SCTP Restart procedure is modified in regards to how it is described in {{RFC9260}}.
+The SCTP Restart procedure is defined to maintain the security characteristics of an SCTP Association using DTLS Chunk, this requires that SCTP Restart procedure is modified in regards to how it is described in {{RFC9260}}.